 Multiple factors need to be considered to identify a good/bad performance level, and the bottom line will be different depending on each model’s use case, segments, and of course, data.
 In this post, we’ll explain the debt dimensions of ML model monitoring by using “The four V’s of Big Data” framework, which lends itself surprisingly well for this comparison.

 Measuring and monitoring a data-driven process dependent on 2–3 elements is reasonably straightforward.
 But ML is all about utilizing large amounts of data sources and entities to locate underlying, predictable patterns.
-Depending on the problem and dependent data, you could be looking at dozens of features or even hundreds and thousands of features, each one of them should be monitored independently.
+Depending on the problem and dependent data, you could be looking at dozens of features or even hundreds and thousands of features, each one of which should be monitored independently.

-ML is a stochastic data-oriented world, combined from multiple different pipelines in production.
+ML is a stochastic data-oriented world combined from multiple different pipelines in production.
 This means that a host of metrics and elements need to be tracked and monitored for each entity, such as feature mean, std, and missing values for numerical elements and cardinality levels, entropy, and more for categorical elements.
 Comprehensive model metrics go beyond features, data, and pipeline integrity to provide quantifiable metrics to analyze the relative quality of model inputs and outputs.